 Multiple studies have shown the link between low omega 3 fatty acids and poor development, ADHD, speech delay, poor focus and concentration.
 These healthy fats are crucial for the brain development and helps to manage speech disorder and delay in kids. ( What are some home benefits of omega 3?)

-Pure cocoa powder (unsweetened) contains brain boosting components as it is packed with a large number of antioxidants molecules, the main is epicatechin helpful to improve cognition in studies.
+Pure cocoa powder (unsweetened) contains brain boosting components as it is packed with a large number of antioxidants molecules, the main is epicatechin helpful to improve cognition and speech impairment in studies.
 Hence cocoa powder is also an important brain development food for children.
 (More benefits of cocoa powder)

 Ashwagandha is an adaptogen.
 It is known to reduce anxiety and stress.
 Moreover, it increases acetylcholine levels which support better memory, mental focus and intelligence.
 Ashwagandha also improves communication between nerve cells and stimulates the body’s capacity to heal any nervous system damage.